 On the next page, touch Select your Materials.

 –For the glitter sticker paper choose your new custom setting.

--If you’re using a regular sticker paper choose the Premium Vinyl material setting and change the default to More.
+-If you’re using regular sticker paper, choose the Premium Vinyl material setting and change the default to More.

 Place your printed sticker paper on the mat so that it aligns with your image on the screen.
 Then, upload your mat and when prompted, press the blinking “Go.”
 Your Cricut will find the printed black registration box around your images, and then it will cut your sticker images.
 Once it’s done, unload the mat, flip it over, and then pull the mat away from the sticker paper.

 I use my small guillotine paper trimmer to cut off the black lines.
 But any paper trimmer will work.
 Once you’ve done that and if you made the single larger images then you’re done!

 If you’ve made the two smaller size sheets you’ll want to cut the sheet again in half.
 That is usually at 4.75″.
 This creates two sheets that will fit neatly into a standard-sized card envelope.
 Perfect for gifting.
 Pretty sweet, right?
 If you made the 4 to a sheet then cut between them and try to make the margins even.
 These are the cutest mini sticker sheets!

 Me too!!!
 If you love these Glittery Halloween Gnome Stickers because- GNOMES.
 Then you would maybe LOVE all the other gnome stickers and projects I have.
 Like Valentine Gnomes, Leprechaun Gnomes, Christmas Gnomes, and more.
 In fact, you will also probably want to just go ahead and join my email subscriber list so that you can get many of these for free.

 Need the password?
 Just sign up for my email list, and you’ll get the password emailed directly to you!